Pink (Victoria's Secret): History

 The company grew rapidly in the 2000s, adding stores domestically, and by 2010, sales at PINK reached $1 billion.
 On November 1, 2009, PINK established its first stand-alone store in Canada, prior to the main Victoria's Secret brand opening its first Canadian store on August 12, 2010.

 After working as a leading executive at L Brands and Bath and Body Works, Richard Dent joined the management team at PINK in 2005.
 He held several key leadership roles at PINK, including the jointly-held responsibilities of COO, SVP, and co-leader of the division.
 Under Dent's leadership, the brand established a partnership with the National Football League (NFL), Major League Baseball (MLB) and the Collegiate Licensing Company for use of the names and logos of 60 universities in a line of PINK clothing.
 The Pink "Collegiate Collection" was released in July 2008.
 Dent expanded the company’s college line in 2009 to include historically black colleges and universities (HBCUs), in response to a campaign by a student at Howard University.

 Denise Landman was appointed CEO at PINK in 2011 and served until she retired at the end of 2018.
 Landman was succeeded by Amy Hauk as CEO in 2019.

 The PINK line has been promoted through college tours, and in 2011, the brand continued to work in partnership with NFL teams to market apparel containing team logos to teenage girls and college-aged women.

-Reports of declining sales at PINK began to appear in 2018, following shifts in consumer preferences towards athleisure and a move towards more body-positive brands of underwear than parent brand Victoria's Secret.
-Analysts have regarded PINK as more nimble, with a better track record of shifting their marketing towards inclusivity, than their parent brand, which faced an onslaught of controversy in 2019 and 2020.
-As of 2020, the company had 141 stores, all attached to Victoria's Secret stores.

-Controversy

 In March 2013, Victoria's Secret PINK launched a marketing campaign for its "Bright Young Things" underwear line, directed at teen and pre-teen girls, that drew considerable negative attention.
 The underwear contained wording such as "call me", "feeling lucky", and "wild".
 A Change.org petition calling for the company to discontinue its product line amassed over 24,000 subscribers.
 After the criticism increased, Victoria's Secret removed the items from the company's website and said that the ad campaign was meant for college-age women.